 Lawyers Concerned for Lawyers (Minnesota)

 651-646-5590; 877-525-6466 (toll-free)

-Lawyers Concerned for Lawyers is the provider of Minnesota’s Lawyers Assistance Program for lawyers, judges, law students, and their immediate family members.
-We offer free, confidential help with addictions, mental health disorders, chronic stress, and personal and career-related issues.
+Lawyers Concerned for Lawyers is the provider of Minnesota’s Lawyers Assistance Program for lawyers, judges, law students, non-attorney legal professionals and their immediate family members.
+We offer free, confidential help with addictions, mental health disorders, chronic stress, personal and career-related issues, or any issue causing stress or distress in their life.
 Our services include 24-hour crisis response; professional clinical assessments and referrals; interventions; short-term counseling; support groups facilitated by licensed counselors; peer mentoring and support; and education.

 612-430-3383; 888-243-5744 (toll-free)

 LCL’s Employee Assistance Program partner hosts a website with articles and resources in many areas.
 Go to https://allonehealth.com/allone-health-locations/sandcreekeap/ and click on “MEMBER PORTAL & APP” to use or create your account.
 Use the Company Code “lawyers” when creating your account.

 “Facing Addiction in America: The Surgeon General’s Report on Alcohol, Drugs, and Health”

 The full report is available at the link below.
 You may also access an Executive Summary, a Vision for the Future, and find related resources.

 NAMI has information on various mental illnesses, including ADHD, Bipolar Disorder, Personality Disorders, Depression, Eating Disorders, OCD, PTSD, and others.
 There are also national and local support resources.
 A comprehensive Adult Mental Health Resource Guide is at https://namimn.org/wp-content/uploads/sites/48/2019/12/NAMIHopeForRecoveryBookletRevised11-19FINAL.pdf

 American Psychological Association